-If we say no, you have the right to request an appeal.
+• If we say no, you have the right to request an appeal.
 Requesting an appeal means asking us to reconsider - and possibly change - the decision we made.

-Section 6.5 6.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverage decision made by our plan)
+Section 6.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverage decision made) plan)

-An appeal to the plan about a Part D drug coverage decision is called a plan "redetermination."
+Legal Terms An appeal to the plan about a Part D drug coverage decision is called a plan "redetermination."